Iota-School/notebooks-for-all/resources/event-hackathon/accessibility-tips-for-jupyter-notebooks.md

 Currently, if you want to publish notebooks there are still things you can do to make your content more readable for people using assistive tech such as screen readers, magnifiers, and keyboard navigation.

-Future:
+## Future Plans and Next Steps

-* We will be publishing a best practice document for authoring
+* We will be publishing a best practice document for authoring Jupyter Notebooks
 * Attend the accessible notebook hackathon we are running to practice the tips included below on a notebook you intend to publish (March 10th 10-12:30 EST)
 * We will publish a read only notebook format (correct word?)  available on github that has improved navigation, color contrast, etc which you can apply to your static NB viewer notebooks before publishing